leolaurindo/cmd-search-utility/README.md

 You can also add new routines at the end of the script.
 Just follow the pattern of adding it as option in the `:chooseFile` and call it from there.

 ## To-dos

-1. Adjust the search algorithm for better performance.
-2. Allow users to specify file extensions to search for (it can already be done by refining the search).
+1. Allow users to specify file extensions to search for (it can already be done by refining the search).
-3. Facilitate the change of "suffixes" and the addition of new routines.
+2. Facilitate the change of "suffixes" and the addition of new routines.